mouse3/InsightPy/README.md

 A forensic tool which is still in development, specializes in file change detection and other forensic uses.

+### Releases in the 4.0 version:
+1. `tkinter`-based User Interface
+2. Optimisation in the libraries and dependencies importations.
+### Bugs
+1. When `Analyze sniffed` function is used, it prints the `Error: unsupported operand type(s) for +: 'NoneType' and 'str'` error but still working, no it isn't a problem at all.

 ### **Usage**:
 ```
-python3 PyExifTool.py:

--h Shows this text block
+h                                                          Shows this text messagge

---ext-changed Verifies if the extension of a file in a directory was changed
+ext-changed [directory]                                   Verifies if the extension of a file in a directory was changed

---analyze-image [nº] [name of the map to save.html]
+entropy [file path]                                       Analises the entropy and the redundancy of a file, This may detect some anti-forensic measure

+lsb [file path]                                           Decode a ocult message of a image

+hash [file path] [hash type]                              Calculates the hash of a specified file, default: MD5

+strings [directory] [min_length]                          Prints the strings on a file only if the strings are larger than the min_lenght

+hexdump [file path]                                       Prints the hexdump of a file (the hex information and translated to ASCII utf-8 )

+analyze-sniffed [file path] [output file name] [mode]     Prints the connections that have been made based on sniffing a .pcap file and its variants,

+                                                            and also prints the number of requests between one IP and another, smth like:

+                                                                192.168.0.1 <-> 192.168.0.4 85 requests X MB/s

+                                                                192.168.0.2 <-> 192.168.0.5 66 requests X MB/s

+                                                                192.168.0.3 <-> 192.168.0.6 2 requests X MB/s

+                                                            if mode is 1 -> Outputs a map created in folium with the .html extension

+                                                            if mode is 2-> Outputs an image

+analyze-log [file path]                                   It represents the ADB logcat logs of an Android device on a 3-dimensional coordinate axis.

+                                                                X-axis: Unix time(ms)

+                                                                Y-axis: PID

+                                                                Z-axis: Importance (Info, warning, error and fatal)

+                                                            Export the data using: adb logcat *:VIWEF > file.txt

-nº = 1, Prints any possible editions in a image
+analyze-image [nº] [nombre del mapa a guardar.html]       nº = 1, Prints any possible editions in a image

                                                             nº = 2, Creates a .html map in which saves the geo-locations of the images

-nº = 3, Do both things
+                                                            si nº = 3, Do both things

+trace-map [tracert path] [map file name]                  Shows the path of a icmp from a "tracert -4 -h 30 example.com > output.txt" command,

+                                                                example.com: the path of the domain that you want to visualize

+                                                                output.txt: The file name, this file has the output of the comand saved in it

+                                                            if you dont write the [map file name], it would save the map in a file whose name is "tracert_map.html"

+                                                                Note that the location of each point(node) of the visualized path is extracted by ipinfo.io, it uses IP GeoLocation.

+wav-analysis [wav file path]                              Shows the two-dimensional(

+                                                                                    X- Time(s)

+                                                                                    Y- Amplitude) a

+                                                            and three-dimensional(

+                                                                                    X-Time(s)

+                                                                                    Y-Frecuency(Hz)

+                                                                                    Z-Intensity(dB))

+                                                            graph representing the audio of a .wav file

+                                                            Additionaly:

+                                                                It shows the constellation diagram(that helps you to know if it's phase modulated).

+                                                                And the fourier transform(To know if it is frecuency modulated)

+                                                            The intensity is calculated using the log10 of watts + 1e-18, this is done to avoid any calculation problems
 ```
 ### **Libraries imports**:
-You will need:
+You can install all of this dependencies using:
 ```
-	1-Folium: pip install folium
+pip install -r requirements.txt
-	2-Datetime:pip install DateTime
-	3-OS
-	4-SYS
 ```

-#### **Be careful with:**
-You shouldn't modify the .zip file because that's the module functions and its hard to repair it if you broke the file or modify it.
-So, you just need to modify and make changes in the .py file.
-The code is completely commented in Spanish but i will solve that as soon as possible
+Look at the `requirements.txt` file for more details about the dependencies needed

+The estimated size of all the files is around 100 MB.

 #### ***Help from the community:***
-By the way, this repository is open to implement functions in the code (Like a new function or something like that) by a **Pull Request**
+This repository is open to implement functions in the code by a **Pull Request**